-Impaired receivables, credit lines not fully utilised and off-balance-sheet transactions where there is a high probability that the debtor will be unable to meet its future obligations are valued individually.
-The impairment is covered by individual value adjustments, which are deducted from the asset item.
+Impaired receivables where there is a high probability that the debtor will be unable to meet their future obligations are valued individually and the impairment is covered by individual value adjustments, which are deducted from the asset item.
 Signs of impairment are present in the following cases:

-- Where the contractually agreed principal, interest and commission payments have not been made in full for 90 days or more (overdue claims); - Where the debtor is in considerable financial difficulty; - Where BLKB grants concessions to the debtor owing to economic or legal circumstances in connection with financial difficulties on the part of the debtor, which it would not otherwise grant; - Where there is a high probability of the debtor facing bankruptcy or restructuring; - Where an active market for this financial asset disappears owing to economic difficulties; - In the event of experience with collection of the receivable suggesting that the full nominal value cannot be collected; - Where a value adjustment is recorded for the asset concerned in a preceding reporting period.
+- Where the contractually agreed principal, interest and commission payments have not been made in full for 90 days or more (past-due receivables); - Where the debtor is in considerable financial difficulty; - Where the bank grants concessions to the debtor owing to economic or legal circumstances in connection with financial difficulties on the part of the debtor, which it would not otherwise grant; - Where there is a high probability of the debtor facing bankruptcy or restructuring; - Where an active market for this financial asset disappears owing to economic difficulties; - In the event of experience with collection of the receivable suggesting that the full nominal value cannot be collected; - Where an impairment was recorded for the asset concerned in a previous reporting period.